Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 Place Your Mail-In Order

-Order through the MTC Screens website for your specific Connext model (Gen 1 or Gen 2).
+Order through MTC Screens for your specific model (Gen 1: F3F-U8K12-40 or Gen 2: F4Y-U8K12-11-00).
 US customers receive a prepaid FedEx/UPS shipping label via email.
-International customers receive instructions.
+International customers receive step-by-step mailing instructions.

 02